loliverhennigh/ultrasound-nerve-segmentation-in-tensorflow/README.md

 Some training information such as the loss is recorded and can be viewed with tensorboard.
 The checkpoint file is found in `checkpoint` and has a default name `train_store_run_0001`.

 # Evaulation
-Once the model is trained suffiecently you can evaluate it by running
+Once the model is trained sufficiently you can evaluate it by running
 ```
 python nerve_test.py
 ```
 This will generated run length encoding text file that is needed for kaggle to check.
-You can also run this with the the `--view_images=True` flag to display the predicted
+You can also run this with the `--view_images=True` flag to display the predicted

+# Model details
+This network is a typical U-net with residual layers and 4 down samples.
+The residual layer have the option for different nonlinearitys and whether they are gated or not.
+The default is [Concatenated Elu](https://arxiv.org/pdf/1603.05201.pdf) for the activation function and gated set to True.
+More details can be found in the `nerve_architecture.py`.
+The network is very similar to that seen in [PixelCNN++](https://openreview.net/pdf?id=BJrFC6ceg).

+# Performance
+This network was able to get .61230 accuracy on the test set.
+This is fairly impressive because similar U-nets that I have seen are only able to get around .57 [here](https://github.com/jocicmarko/ultrasound-nerve-segmentation).
+In order to get in the .65 - .69 accuracy range data augmentation seems to be necessary like seen [here](https://github.com/EdwardTyantov/ultrasound-nerve-segmentation).